 Chair in Health Economics

 Marjon's main research interest is in the relationship between time and risk preferences and health (behaviours).
-Marjon also conducts research into the cost-effectiveness of health interventions.
-Research focuses on interventions which have an important behavioural component including smoking cessation, dental care and self-management of chronic conditions.
+Current research focuses on the role of risk preferences in GP migration, the role of time preference in the intergenerational transfer of health behaviours, robustness of time preference measurement and developing health behaviour interventions that draw on the concept of time preference.
+Marjon also has an interest in the use financial incentives in health behaviours and conducts research into the cost-effectiveness of health interventions.
+Research focuses on interventions that have an important behavioural component including weight loss, dental care and self-management of chronic conditions.